gose/elastic-data-lake/README.md

 Generally, the assets for each data source follow a particular naming convention.
 The goal here is to make it clear what piece is involved in touching a particular data flow.
 This naming convention will help you know what data source is being collected, what Logstash Pipeline is processing it, what Index Template is indexing it, what Elasticsearch Index it's stored in, what Data Lake directory it's archived in, and what Elastic Dashboard visualizes it.

-To create a Data Source, first read [Structure Your Data](structure-your-data.md), then follow these steps:
+To create a Data Source, follow these steps:

 1. Copy the template directory to a directory named after your data source (e.g., my-custom-data):